Surajkumar-Analyst/sql-data-warehouse-project/03_Data_Analytics/scripts/README.md

-# 📊 SQL Data Analytics
+# 📊 SQL Business Analytics

-This module represents the final stage of the project, where the data warehouse is transformed into meaningful business insights through SQL analytics.
+This module represents the final phase of the project, where the data warehouse is transformed into meaningful business insights using SQL.

-Using the cleaned and modeled data from the Gold layer, this phase focuses on answering real business questions, identifying trends, measuring performance, and creating reusable analytical reports that support data-driven decision making.
+After designing the data warehouse and preparing clean, reliable data through the Bronze, Silver, and Gold layers, this phase focuses on solving real business problems.
+The analyses answer key business questions, uncover trends, measure performance, and generate reusable reports that support data-driven decision making.

-Unlike the previous modules, this stage is not about preparing data—it's about extracting value from it.

 ---

 # 📖 Project Overview

-The objective of this module is to analyze business data using SQL and convert raw numbers into actionable insights.
+The goal of this module is to convert business requirements into SQL solutions.

-The analysis covers multiple business perspectives, including:

-* Sales trends over time
-* Customer purchasing behavior
-* Product performance
-* Revenue contribution
-* Customer segmentation
-* Executive reporting

-Every analysis is written using SQL and follows a problem-solving approach, where each script answers a specific business question.
+Using analytical SQL queries, this project explores sales performance, customer behavior, product performance, and revenue trends.
+The final output consists of two reusable SQL reports that provide a complete overview of customers and products.

+The entire analysis is performed directly in SQL Server without using external BI tools, demonstrating how SQL alone can be used to generate business insights.

 ---